pfreixes/python-amqp-pycones/slides.rst

 Fair scheduling : Concurrence vs Parallelism
 ============================================

-The following graph displays the behaviour of the Asyncronoys and Threading Pika implementation consuming 5K messages from 100 queues using 2, 4, 8, 16 and 32 connections.
+The following graph displays the behaviour of the Asynchronous and Threading Pika implementation consuming 5K messages from 100 queues using 2, 4, 8, 16 and 32 connections.

 .. image:: static/many_queues_without_librabbitmq.png